 Enter your Coyote ID and associated university password in the provided fields

 After you are authenticated, you will see a page with your name, User ID, and email address.
-Select your courses for the quarter from the available list.
+Select your courses for the semester from the available list.
 Make sure you are selecting the correct time/days/instructor associated with your classes.
 There are multiple sections of many courses.

 Click “Request Account”